Gaeltacht: Galway Gaeltacht

 The Galway County and Galway City Gaeltachtaí have a combined population of 50,570 (2016) and represent 50.8% of total Gaeltacht population.
 The Galway Gaeltacht encompasses a geographical area of 1225 km².
 This represents 26% of total Gaeltacht land area.

 There is also a third-level constituent college of National University of Ireland Galway (NUIG) called Acadamh na hOllscolaíochta Gaeilge in An Cheathrú Rua and Carna.
 The national Irish-language radio station Raidió na Gaeltachta is located in Casla, the Tuairisc online newspaper is in Barna, and the national television station TG4 is in Baile na hAbhann.
 Galway city is home to the Irish language theatre Taibhdhearc na Gaillimhe.

 Kerry Gaeltacht

 The Kerry Gaeltacht consists of two areas – the western half of Gaeltacht Corca Dhuibhne (Dingle Peninsula) and central and western parts of Iveragh Peninsula (Uíbh Ráthach).
-The largest settlement in Corca Dhuibhne is Dingle and the largest in Iveragh Peninsula is Ballinskelligs.
+The largest settlement in Corca Dhuibhne is Dingle and the largest on the Iveragh Peninsula is Cahersiveen.
+The largest Gaeltacht settlement on the Iveragh Peninsula is Baile na Sceilge.
 The Kerry Gaeltacht has a population of 8,729 (6,185 Irish speakers) and represents 9% of total Gaeltacht population.
 The Kerry Gaeltacht encompasses a geographical area of 642 km².